zpainter/iassist/content/about/fellows-program.md

 considered.
 Applicants submitting a paper for the conference will be given priority consideration for funding.

-» Check the [current year\'s conference
-website](https://www.iassistdata.org/conferences) for information about the conference and applying, including deadlines.
+» Check the [current year's conference website](https://www.iassistdata.org/conferences) for information about the conference and applying, including deadlines.